pradnyas5/Miniature-Hexapod/README.md

 ![Hextorq](https://github.com/pradnyas5/Miniature-Hexapod/assets/93536494/4e824dca-b79a-40ac-9f01-e9be0f2aee20)

-*A previous version designed by **[Technodune Pvt.
+*Previous version, "Hextorq" designed by **[Technodune Pvt.
 Ltd.](http://technodune.com/)**.*

+To develop the robot, the initial stage consisted of choosing an appropriate Servo Motor for effective locomotion.
+The "ServoTestCode.ino" file consists of the base code used to analyze the performance of various servo motors.

-PLEASE FIND THE TECHNICAL DETAILS OF THE PROJECT IN THE FILE NAMED, "MiniHexProjectReport.pdf" PROVIDED ABOVE.
+To know more, PLEASE FIND THE TECHNICAL DETAILS OF THE PROJECT IN THE FILE NAMED, "MiniHexProjectReport.pdf" PROVIDED ABOVE.